hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 5. ##### T﻿est the workshop using the staging registration portal
 6. ##### W﻿hen all tests are green, create a pull request to merge content with the master repo

-A﻿s an admin, I need to check the pull request and accept it.
+A﻿s an admin, I would need to check the pull request and accept it.
 Once done, the test/dev and staging environments will require an update.

 1. ##### Log on to the backend server as wodadmin and update the notebook repository.
 2. ##### R﻿un a wod-deliver to update the relevant backend server.